mongodb-developer/EDEE_Production_Frontend/examples/UsingIDE/getenv/explanation.md

 ---

-Click on the **Labs and Examples** or navigate backwards in your browser to pick your next workshop!
+Click on the **Labs and Examples** button or navigate backwards in your browser to pick your next workshop!